I. ZOONOSES AND INFECTIOUS DISEASES

 Awareness of Zoonotic diseases: Zoonotic diseases affect livestock and causes heavy economic burden.
-A survey study conducted in Wayanad to ascertain the knowledge, attitude and practice (KAP) of major zoonotic diseases revealed that majority of the farmers practice control measures such as deworming of animals, gives importance for farm biosecurity and were also aware of major zoonotic diseases (*Dr. Lijin James; Major Advisor: Dr. Prejit).
+A survey study conducted in Wayanad to ascertain extend of knowledge, attitude and practice (KAP) of major zoonotic diseases revealed that majority of the farmers practice control measures such as deworming of animals, biosecurity and were also aware of major zoonotic diseases (*Dr. Lijin James; Major Advisor: Dr. Prejit).
 In a study carried out in Bidar district of Karnataka concluded that the livestock farmers were well aware of disease like rabies and FMD and their control programmes (*Dr. Ambika; Major Advisor: Dr. Prejit).
 In a cross sectional study conducted in 100 dairy farmers at Perambalur district of Tamil Nadu State revealed that 74 per cent and 77 per cent dairy farmers were aware about deworming and zoonotic diseases, respectively.
 45, 78 and 64 per cent farmers were aware on usage of disinfection, frequency of disinfection usage in hand washing and frequency of livestock shed cleaning respectively.
 44 per cent and 48 per cent spending amount Rs.751-1,000 for treating the disease per year /animal/person respectively.
 56 per cent respondents are aware of route of transmission of zoonotic diseases.
 33, 30 and 19 per cent received the sources of information from Media, Veterinarian and Physician.
 Garrett ranking was used to analyze the Specific knowledge about the Zoonotic disease and revealed that knowledge on disease and symptoms of zoonotic diseases is 86.34 per cent.
 Article was published in Int.
 J. Curr.
 Microbiol.
 App.
 Sci (2017) (Dr. M. Bojiraj; Major Advisor: Dr. Prejit ).

 A study done to characterize animal bite re-exposure in human and levels of anti-rabies antibodies in their blood sample, revealed that in 38% cases animal bite re-exposure occured in the streets and young male and students are more vulnerable for animal bite re-exposure.
 Lower limb is the commonest biting site involved with category III among animal bite re-exposure cases.
 Playing with animals, teasing and trespassing the animal territory were commonest provocation for animal bite re-exposure (*Dr. Girraj Singh.; Major Advisor: Dr. Prejit.).